ioccc-src/winner/faq.md

 In some cases there is an alternate version of the IOCCC entry that you may wish to try.

-It also possible that you may have discovered a bug in an winning IOCCC entry.
+It also possible that you may have discovered a bug in a winning IOCCC entry.
 If so, you are invited to try and fix the IOCCC entry and submit that fix by way of a [GitHub pull request](https://github.com/ioccc-src/winner/pulls).